blainne/blainne.github.io/_posts/2017-05-30-fsharp-unzip-function.md

 Please note the return value which is `'r1 seq * 'r2 seq`.
 We said we want our function to return two collections.
 Clearly, a function can only return one thing, so that's why the output is a tuple of two collections.

 In some of the further examples we will start using F#'s native list type instead of sequence, mainly to use some of it's unique properties.
-An F# list can always be cast to a sequence, so in general this doesn't change too much in the concept itself.
+In general this doesn't change too much in the concept itself.

 ### Approach one - an easy one.
 The idea is like this: when we transform (project) a sequence of things into a sequence of another things we usually use the `map` function.
 When we want to transform into two sequences why not to use `map` twice?